-If the pandemic has taught us anything, it is that employees are now pushing the limits to what they deem an archaic employment structure.
-The solution to retaining employees may be similar in effect to remote work - providing employees flexibility and autonomy through unlimited PTO.
+If the pandemic has taught us anything, it's that employees are now pushing the limits to what they deem an archaic employment structure.
+The solution to the Great Resignation may be similar in effect to remote work - providing employees flexibility and autonomy through Unlimited Paid Time Off (PTO).